 5.11.1 If the student is permanently excluded they will be removed from existing studies and will not able to re-enrol at College.
+This outcome will be recorded on ProMonitor and EBS.
 Where appropriate the student will be directed to external agencies.